sympower/dt-data-load-tool/CONTRIBUTING.md

 ## Before You Begin

-- **Proposing significant changes or enhancements**: If you're thinking about making significant changes, make sure to [submit an issue](https://github.com/dlt-hub/dlt/issues/new/choose) first.
+- **Proposing significant changes or enhancements**: If you're thinking about making significant changes, make sure to [submit an issue](https://github.com/dlt-hub/data_load_tool/issues/new/choose) first.
 This ensures your efforts align with the project's direction and that you don't invest time on a feature that may not be merged.

 - **Fixing bugs**:
-  - **Check existing issues**: search [open issues](https://github.com/dlt-hub/dlt/issues) to see if the bug you've found is already reported.
+  - **Check existing issues**: search [open issues](https://github.com/dlt-hub/data_load_tool/issues) to see if the bug you've found is already reported.
-    - If **not reported**, [create a new issue](https://github.com/dlt-hub/dlt/issues/new/choose).
+    - If **not reported**, [create a new issue](https://github.com/dlt-hub/data_load_tool/issues/new/choose).
 You're more than welcome to fix it and submit a pull request with your solution.
 Thank you!
     - If the bug is **already reported**, please leave a comment on that issue stating you're working on fixing it.
 This helps keep everyone updated and avoids duplicate efforts.

 ## Getting Started

 To get started, follow these steps:

-1. Fork the `dlt` repository and clone it to your local machine.
+1. Fork the `data_load_tool` repository and clone it to your local machine.
 2. Install `poetry` with `make install-poetry` (or follow the [official instructions](https://python-poetry.org/docs/#installation)).
 3. Run `make dev` to install all dependencies including dev ones.
 4. Start working in the `poetry` shell by executing `poetry shell`.